 Circular windows are a unique style among types of windows and pair well with subtle types of curtain bangs, like curved sheers or small drapery accents, to enhance their visual charm without obstructing light.
 Placement near other windows or as standalone focal points ensures balance in room design.
 Consider using frosted or textured glass for added privacy in bathrooms or hallways.

-Tilt-and-turn windows offer dual functionality: they tilt inward at the top for ventilation or swing fully open like a door for maximum airflow.
-Popular in modern and European-inspired homes, they combine practicality with style and are suitable for bedrooms, kitchens, or living rooms.
+Tilt-and-turn windows offer dual functionality: they can tilt inward from the top for controlled ventilation or fully open like a door for maximum airflow.

 Design considerations: